sjaak31367/Chads_Wall_Maker/README.md

 ### FAQ / HELP!
 "Can it process multiple images in 1 run?"
-- Yes, just put them all in the "inWalls" directory.
+--Yes, just put them all in the "inWalls" directory.

 "Does it delete the original/input image after use?"
-- No.
+--No.

 "How do I use this?"
-- Copy and open "inWalls/Example.png", the Red square will be texture 1, Green: texture 2, Blue: texture 3.
+--Copy and open "inWalls/Example.png", the Red square will be texture 1, Green: texture 2, Blue: texture 3.
 Then save the file as "wallname.png" in "inWalls".
 Now run the script (see usage), and your wallified image should be found in "outWalls" under the same name.

 Errors:
 "'python' is not recognized as an internal or command...":
-  Windows cannot locate Python, make sure during the Python install to select "add to path", or open "Chads Wall Maker.cmd" in a text editor and replace `python` with wherever you installed Python/python.exe
+--Windows cannot locate Python, make sure during the Python install to select "add to path", or open "Chads Wall Maker.cmd" in a text editor and replace `python` with wherever you installed Python/python.exe

 "ImportError: No module named PIL":
-  Python cannot find the Imaging library, did you install it in the correct place, and/or is it the correct python version/bits?
+--Python cannot find the Imaging library, did you install it in the correct place, and/or is it the correct python version/bits?

 "No walls/images found!":
-  Either the images are too small, or they cannot be found in "inWalls".
+--Either the images are too small, or they cannot be found in "inWalls".

 "Error while saving, file already exists!" / "Attempted overwrites" / "0 walls successfully converted and saved!":
-  By default this script won't overwrite already existing files, if you wish for it to do, open "Chads Wall Maker.py" in a text editor, and change `doNOToverwrite = True` to `doNOToverwrite = False` and hit save.
+--By default this script won't overwrite already existing files, if you wish for it to do, open "Chads Wall Maker.py" in a text editor, and change `doNOToverwrite = True` to `doNOToverwrite = False` and hit save.

 Other:
 None that I can think of, if you have questions unanswered or other, feel free to ask.